 Some bitcoin wallet applications allow the user to make a direct connection from the wallet app directly to a bitcoin full node that the user runs and controls.

-Casa App does not currently have the option to make a direct connection to your own node.
-Instead, we at Casa operate and manage the Bitcoin nodes needed for you to send your transactions on your behalf.
+The Casa app does not currently have the option to make a direct connection to your own node.
+Instead, we at Casa operate and manage the bitcoin nodes needed to send your transactions on your behalf.

-Despite this, you can use a workaround to verify blockchain data outside of Casa App using a watch-only wallet, which we'll detail more below in this article.
+Despite this, you can use a workaround to verify blockchain data outside of Casa using a watch-only wallet, which we'll detail further below.

 Why would I want to connect to my own node?

-Most people don't operate their own Bitcoin node, and you don't need a node to use Casa App.
-People operate a Bitcoin node for many different reasons:
+Most people don't operate their own bitcoin node, and you don't need a node to use the Casa app.
+People operate a bitcoin node for many different reasons:

-- User can verify their own transactions without having to trust any 3rd party
+- Users can verify their own transactions without having to trust any 3rd party.

-By connecting to your own node that you operate, you are doing a small part to eliminate your reliance on 3rd parties while at the same time helping the Bitcoin network.
+By connecting to your own node that you operate, you are playing a small part in eliminating your reliance on 3rd parties, while at the same time helping the bitcoin network.

-Why can't I connect Casa App to my own node?
+Why can't I connect my Casa app to my own node?

-We don't allow Casa App to link to a node that you run because doing so would require that we open up Casa App to 3rd party connections.
+We don't allow the Casa app to link to a node that you run because doing so would require that we open up the Casa app to 3rd party connections.

-If we were to make a change to Casa App that would allow it to connect to a 3rd party, we would be opening up a major attack vector which could put your bitcoin at risk.
+If we were to make a change to the Casa app that would allow it to connect to a 3rd party, we would be opening up a major attack vector which could put your bitcoin at risk.

-Think of it like leaving the front door to your home unlocked - while this may allow you and your family to get in more easily, it also increases the risk that stranger could enter your home uninvited.
+Think of it like leaving the front door to your home unlocked; while this may allow you and your family to get in more easily, it also increases the risk that a stranger could enter your home uninvited.